-Community Outcome Level of service Measure / Target Current Performance Diverse Economy The cycle trail is well used Numbers using the trail as measured by trail counters Not achieved Counters along the trail Resilient Communities increase by 10% per annum. recorded between 7,966 and 33,004 annual cycle users at various points.
+Community Outcome Level of service Measure / Target Current Performance Diverse Economy The cycle trail is well Numbers using the trail as Not achieved Resilient Communities used measured by trail counters increase by 10% per annum.
+Counters along the trail recorded between 7,966 and 33,004 annual cycle users at various points.
 Total users recorded is 90,514.
 This represents a decrease in daily utilisation of 9% .
 Full trail length rider utilisation has only reduced by 1.1% (2021/2022: Counters along the trail record between 10,028 and 35,098 annual cycle users at various points.
 Total users recorded is 87,182.
 Decrease of 7.39%)